Assistant Professor of Economics

 Melanie Meng Xue is an Assistant Professor of Economics at NYUAD.
 Before joining NYUAD, Melanie was a postdoctoral fellow at UCLA and Northwestern.

 Melanie’s research lies at the intersection of economic history and political economy.
-She has studied the emergence of gender-equitable beliefs and the deterioration of social capital in the context of imperial China.
-By tracing the impact of historical events over time and in various institutional settings, her work isolates the role of beliefs and norms in shaping economic and political disparities.
-Another strand of her research concerns the decoding of folklore and mythology as an alternative approach to cultural economics.
+She has studied the rise of gender-equitable beliefs and the deterioration of social capital in the context of imperial China.
+By tracing the impact of historical events over time and in various institutional settings, her work isolates the role of values, beliefs, and norms in shaping economic and political disparities.
+Another strand of her research concerns the decoding of folklore and mythology as a new approach to understanding historical values.